Coastal landslides

 We educate the public and professionals about important shoreline issues.
-In the Puget Sound area, this includes information about landslides, which are common along the Sound’s steep bluffs.
-We work with local governments to adopt regulations that help assure shoreline development is done safely, without harming coastal habitat.
+Along Washington's coastlines, this includes information about landslides, which are common along steep bluffs in Puget Sound and along the Olympic Peninsula.
+We work with local governments to adopt regulations that help assure shoreline development is managed safely, without harming coastal habitat.
 We also work with homeowners to reduce landslide risks.

 Stay safe!
 Contact 9-1-1 if a slide occurs on or near your property and you believe life or public safety is threatened.